6 Restaurants in Gori for Tasty Vegetarian Food

 Bagelin

 This is THE place to go.
-The location in the centre of a car park seems a bit odd, and Google Maps isn’t sure on how to get there, but the bagels are outrageous!
+The location in the centre of a car park seems a bit odd, and Google Maps isn’t sure on how to get to Bagelin, but the bagels are outrageous!
 There is a whole section for vegan bagels, and there are plenty of veggie options too.
 We went for the ‘brekkie’ and the ‘mushy’ on adjika spiced bagels, and they were both divine.

 Darani

-A small and atmospheric underground restaurant that is fully vegan serves great falafel and hummus.
+Darani is a small and atmospheric underground restaurant that is fully vegan serves great falafel and hummus.
 Try the falafel pita with salad, hummus, pickles and tahini.
 Beautiful.

 Falafel Box